ryleg/fayalite/README.md

 defining which ClassLoader to use (see http://github.com/ryleg/spark-dynamic for the fork of Spark that allows for this.

-It's available as a jar which you need to include in /lib to compile https://s3-us-west-1.amazonaws.com/fayalite/spark-assembly-1.2.1-SNAPSHOT-hadoop1.0.4.jar

-Or build it yourself using the spark assembly process from the cloned 1.2 branch of spark-dynamic.
+It's available as a jar which (to use) you need to include in /lib to compile https://s3-us-west-1.amazonaws.com/fayalite/spark-assembly-1.2.1-SNAPSHOT-hadoop1.0.4.jar Or build it yourself using the spark assembly process from the cloned 1.2 branch of spark-dynamic.
 It's possible to implement the changes using org.apache.spark packages in this project, but there are too many files to copy over for it to be reasonable.

+(See SparkREPLManager or scripts for example of manual REPL ClassLoader constructions.)

+Temporarily deprecated REPL classes that rely on the 1.2.1 changes while I patch 1.6 here : https://github.com/fayalitedotorg/spark

-Additional tests include ActorSystem wrappers to make connecting to a remote Spark ActorSystem easy (Spark does not package the standard Akka lib but rather a modified version of it, to which your code must conform to play on the same system,) a websocket / REST server using Spray for communicating to clients (and replacing the inability of the current Jupyter ipython/scala setup/API to handle multiple users editing a single kernel in real-time).
+Additional tests include ActorSystem wrappers to make connecting to a remote Spark ActorSystem easy (Spark does not package the standard Akka lib but rather a modified version of it, to which your code must conform to play on the same system, which imposes some heavy limits on symmetric NAT / etc.) a websocket / REST server using Spray for communicating to clients (and replacing the inability of the current Jupyter ipython/scala setup/API to handle multiple users editing a single kernel in real-time).
 OAuth tests are completed as preliminary for multi-user organizations to manage a cluster.
-A trivial SparkREPLManager is demonstrated for example on how to manage multiple REPL's within the same JVM, and multiple conflicting ClassLoader tests are finished (to be documented more.)
+A trivial SparkREPLManager is partially demonstrated for example on how to manage multiple REPL's within the same JVM, and multiple conflicting ClassLoader tests are finished (to be documented more.)